OfficeDev/TrainingContent/Teams/03 Authentication/Demos/02-add-authentication-bot/README.md

 1. Select **Add Setting** in the **OAuth Connection Settings** section.

     - For Name, enter `TalentManagementApplication`.
-      > NOTE: You will use this name in your bot code.
-This value is referred to as the "OAuthConnectionName".
+      > NOTE: Record this name on the AppWorksheet as "OAuthConnectionName".
     - For Service Provider, select `Azure Active Directory`.
 Once you select this, the Azure AD-specific fields will be displayed.
     - For **Client id**, enter the value recorded on the AppWorksheet as **AzureAppID**.
     - For **Client secret**, enter the value recorded on the AppWorksheet as **AzureAppSecret**